cdfa/frugel/README.md

 ## Building

 You can build the programming environment with either `stack`, `cabal` or `nix`.
 Building with cabal has only been tested on Windows and the stack configuration was only tested on OSX.
-Nix is the only supported system for building the web-version and nix may provide better reproducibility than cabal or stack.
+Nix is the only supported system for building the web-version and may provide better reproducibility than cabal or stack.

 ### Nix